Maternity and child health clinics

 Child health clinics try to identify problems affecting families with small children at an early stage and to arrange for appropriate help.
 The clinics carry out multi-professional collaboration with other professionals working with young families.

-If you are not satisfied with the service, care or treatment that you receive, you may
+Contact your municipality of residence if you are not satisfied with the service or treatment you have received.